geronimi73/instruction-eval/README.md

 - `ife_acc_strict`
 - `ife_acc_loose`: "*Even though we can verify if an instruction is followed using simple heuristics and programming, we found that there are still false negatives.
 For example, for a given verifiable instruction of “end your email with: P.S.
 I do like the cake”, a language model may follow the instruction by ending the email with “P.S. **I do like the cake**” which has markdown tags (** indicates the bold text).
 If we simply check the string match of “P.S.
 I do like the cake”, we will miss-classify it as not-followed.
 To alleviate this false negative problem, we compute a loose accuracy score of instruction following*"

+Both of these numbers are calculated on the prompt level (one prompt consists of ≥1 instructions) and instruction level.
+Prompt level evaluation is more strict, each prompt is ticked as correct only if all the contained instructions are met in the LLMs reponse.
+The authors report all four numbers in the paper, for simplicity the numbers and code below refer to prompt level accuracy only.

 # Code